gregorydickson/virtualcourthouse/README.md

 Development environment notes:

+The application is setup to connect to a local MySQL database "doc", username/password "land/land" MySQL must be running and the database must be created with the user "land" assigned all permissions to the schema.

 On Mac OS X using jdk 1.7 build 1.7.0_60 (beta).
 This will throw an exception: objc[13294]: Class JavaLaunchHelper is implemented in both /Library/Java/JavaVirtualMachines/jdk1.7.0_60.jdk/Contents/Home/bin/java and /Library/Java/JavaVirtualMachines/jdk1.7.0_60.jdk/Contents/Home/jre/lib/libinstrument.dylib